AuReMe/emapper2gbk/README.rst

 There is 3 possible ways to give taxonomic information to emapper2gbk:

-* `-n "Scientific name"`: using only the -n option, it is possible to give a scientific name of an organism (compliant with the NCBI Taxonomy database).
+* ``-n "Scientific name"``: using only the -n option, it is possible to give a scientific name of an organism (compliant with the NCBI Taxonomy database).
 This name will be queried against the EBI to extract taxonomic information.

-* `-n "Kingdom;Order;Class;Family;Genus;Species" --ete`: adding the `--ete` parameter will change how `-n` works, it will then expect a full lineage (compliant with NCBI Taxonomy database, such as `Bacteria;Pseudomonadota;Gammaproteobacteria;Enterobacterales;Enterobacteriaceae;Escherichia,Escherichia coli`).
+* ``-n "Kingdom;Order;Class;Family;Genus;Species`` --ete`: adding the ``--ete`` parameter will change how `-n` works, it will then expect a full lineage (compliant with NCBI Taxonomy database, such as ``Bacteria;Pseudomonadota;Gammaproteobacteria;Enterobacterales;Enterobacteriaceae;Escherichia,Escherichia coli``).
 This will be parsed by the ete3 package to extract the taxonomic information.

-* `-nf taxonomic_information.tsv`: for multiple genomes, it is possible to use the option `-nf`.
+* ``-nf taxonomic_information.tsv``: for multiple genomes, it is possible to use the option ``-nf``.
 It expects a tsv file with a first column containing name of the input files and a second column with the scientific name (or lineage) of the associated organism.
 An example (`organism_names.tsv <https://github.com/AuReMe/emapper2gbk/blob/main/tests/test_data/organism_names.tsv>`__) is present in the test folder.

 Dependencies and installation
 -----------------------------